learn-co-curriculum/dsc-gridsearchcv-lab/README.md

     * For `"max_depth"`, try `None`, as well as `2, 3, 4, 5` and `6`.
     * For `min_samples_split`, try `2, 5`, and `10`.
     * For `"min_samples_leaf"`, try `1, 2, 3, 4, 5` and `6`.

+* Before you run the grid search take some time to understand what each of the specific hyperparameters mean.
+How does varying the values of each hyperparameter effect overfitting or underfitting of a decisionn tree model?

 ```python